malsadev/trans-include-detector/README.md

 It includes

  * a basic CLI example
- * examples for fuzz, unit, and constexpr testing
+ * examples for unit, and constexpr testing
  * large GitHub action testing matrix

 It requires